-The answer isn’t as simple as it used to be.
+And suddenly, the answer isn't as straightforward as it used to be.

 Feature